So I finally did the trendy thing and watched the documentary all the vegans are raving about, here is my What The Health review.

 Look, I’m not here to tell you which diet is better than the other.
 My only wish is that this post gets you thinking so you make informed decisions on how you choose to fuel your body, which brands/people you choose to support with your money and feeling really good about your choice.
 My personal preference is to eat organic.
 If you think about it, if you go vegan but still eat GMOs you’re still doing your body a disservice.

-Vegan or not I hope you still love me.
+Vegan or not I hope you still love me after my What The Health Review.
 We can work past this if you need a little space from me.
 I sorta understand.
 I’m curious, how has watching What The Health changed how you feel about the food you eat?
 If you haven’t seen it what’s holding you back?